BeriiiOsu/ATM-in-java/README.md

 # ATM-in-java
 Working ATM in java

-Please download all necessary files and run the Main.java
+Please download all .java files and run the Main.java